Jump to:

 History

-Typically the patient has heel pain with the first steps in the morning, improving with activity then worsening with prolonged weight bearing.
+Typically, the patient has heel pain with the first steps in the morning, improving with activity then worsening with prolonged weight bearing.
 Pain may be worse walking barefoot, on hard surfaces or up the stairs.
-Pain may improve with a short heeled shoe of less than one inch, but care must be done to avoid shortening of the Achilles tendon and to only wear a heeled shoe if the forefoot is asymptomatic.13
+Pain may improve with a shoe with a small heel or the addition of a heel lift, but care must be taken to avoid shortening of the Achilles tendon with chronic use, and to only wear a heeled shoe if the forefoot is asymptomatic.13

 Physical examination